jothipn/jothipn.github.io/_posts/2023-04-07-redis-sorted-set.md

 # Redis Sorted Sets - Under the Hood

 ## Introduction
 [Redis Sorted Set](https://redis.io/docs/data-types/sorted-sets/) is a handy data structure to use when you want to implement leaderboards and rate limiters -- especially when you want to do them in real time.
 It lets you add elements with their scores (For example, user id with the game scores) and allows you to fetch not only the score, but also their ranks.
-Search, inserts, deletes and rank operations are O(lg(n)), on an average.
+Search, inserts, deletes and rank operations are O(log(n)), on an average.

 [This video](https://www.youtube.com/watch?v=MUKlxdBQZ7g) gives a good overview of the data structure and typical use cases.